Fabian1337/pysftp/docs/cookbook.rst

 ----------------------------------
 A common scenario where you need to create all directories in a path as needed, setting their mode, if created.
-Takes a mode argument, just like ``chmod`` and ``mkdir`, that is an integer representation of the mode you want.
+Takes a mode argument, just like :meth:`.chmod`, that is an integer representation of the mode you want.

 :meth:`pysftp.Connection.mkdir`
 -------------------------------
-Just like :meth:`.chown`, the mode is an integer representation of the octal number to use.
-Just like the unix cmd, `chown` you use 744 not 0744 or 0o744.
+Just like :meth:`.chmod`, the mode is an integer representation of the octal number to use.
+Just like the unix cmd, `chmod` you use 744 not 0744 or 0o744.

 :meth:`pysftp.Connection.isdir`
 -------------------------------